how writing can help you learn and think better

 Buy a blank journal (physical) or start a Google Drive or Notion, where you’ll input all your information.
 I recommend writing instead of typing, but to each their own.

-Split the information into groups.
 I split my journals into books (non-fiction and fiction), miscellaneous, and learning goals (ex.
 Economics, Arabic, French)

-Dedicate a set time to write in your journal or do it whenever (depending on your seriousness or discipline).
 I bring my journal everywhere so I can write whenever I want.
 But if life gets too busy, I dedicate my Saturday and Sunday mornings to reviewing what I’ve read in books and writing them down in my journal.

 Once you’ve gathered your information in your journal, take it one step further and write about it in a structured format.
 Your preferred format is entirely up to you, but depending on the subject matter, I recommend writing either a blog post or an essay (mini, argumentative, expository, etc.).